Manarat Dhaka International School and College: Sports

 Manarat regularly arranges and participates in various sporting events.
 The college hosted the MDIC Cup Football-2018 with teams from 18 English medium schools.
 The Manarites U-19 team were crowned 'Champions' and the U-14 Manarites were runners-up for their competition.

 The Manarite football team also participated in the Gothia Cup-2016 held in China and Team Manarat continued to playoff B after reaching 3rd place in Group 4.
 In the playoff they made it to semi-finals.

-MSWA (Manarat Student Welfare Association)

-MSWA is a student organization which aims to help the underprivileged each year by raising funds from students.
-It was founded by grade 5 students and has so far been involved in a number of projects, from distributing clothes in winter to helping in the education of primary school children in Dhaka.